loopasam/howcoolismyresearch/README.md

 # How cool is my research?

-Experiment on coolness.
-Feel free to [send me](http://samuelcroset.com/contact) feedback and comments.
+Experiment on coolness of biomedical research, by [Samuel Croset](http://samuelcroset.com/): http://howcoolismyresear.ch/

 ## Method

 ### Graph

-Each dot represents the standardised frequency of documents retrieved for the keywords entered on PubMed, multiplied by 1'000; the higher, the more articles exists on the topic.
+Each dot represents the standardised frequency of documents retrieved for the keywords entered on [PubMed](http://www.ncbi.nlm.nih.gov/pubmed/), multiplied by 1'000; the higher, the more articles exists on the topic.

 ### Coolness